 Associate Editor

 Freelance writer and editor John Olivar received a Pillsbury Grant for Creative Writing, distributed through the Santa Barbara Foundation.
-His work has appeared in Spectrum (Santa Barbara), Storyville (Chigwell, UK), online at The American Center for Artists, and in other publications.
+His work has appeared in The Café Review (Portland, ME), Spectrum (Santa Barbara, CA), Storyville (Chigwell, UK) and other publications, as well as online at The American Center for Artists and elsewhere.

 Ricky Lee